Mr Amjed - Resilient Robins

 Topic - Boom!
 Pow!
 Shazam!

-Through our topic work this half term we will be …….
+Through our topic work this term we will be …….

 Ways to help at home

-- Children must read their school reading book at least 4 times a week to a grown up at home.
+- Children must read their school reading book at least 4 times a week to an adult at home.
 Books will only be changed when they have read their school book 3 or more times.
 Ensure you record this in their reading record.

 - We recommend www.whiteroseeducation.com/1-minute-maths for some fun one minute maths work.